-The Ultimate Beginner’s Guide to Asana is a project management article from EmailAnalytics, an email productivity tool.
-It is a beginner’s guide that introduces readers to software basics, its ideal use cases, how-to instructions, and tips for maximizing its use.
+The Ultimate Beginner’s Guide to Asana is a project management article from EmailAnalytics.
+This beginner’s guide introduces readers to Asana basics, its ideal use cases, how-to instructions, and tips for maximizing its use.
 The guide also discusses the many benefits in using the project management tool for better organization, communication, delegation, tracking, and gaining insights.

 The guide also discusses pricing and hierarchy.
 Readers get step-by-step instructions on how to create their first project and tasks.
 They are also shown how to find and organize tasks complete with screenshots and pointers to menus and buttons.
 Users also get additional tips on the best way to use tags and set notifications for a more successful implementation of the software.

 The Hubstaff blog features the guide How to Use Asana Effectively for Project Management.
 Although this guide is a few years dated, it is also easy to understand.
 It starts by describing what Asana is and the different situations it can be useful.
 It mentions standard use cases as well as creative applications such as using it as an editorial calendar or for managing internal communication.